CS-433/ml-project-1-mnms/README.md

 cd scripts/
 python3 run.py
 ```
 This will produce a file `submission.csv` in the [data](data/) folder.
-This file can be submitted on [aircrowd](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs) for an accuracy score of 0.819 and F1 score of 0.721.
+The mean and standard deviation of accuracy using 4-fold is computed as well.
+The produced file can be submitted on [aircrowd](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs) for an accuracy score of 0.819 and F1 score of 0.721.